Trump says Australia to secure exemption from U.S. tariffs

 “He is committed to having a very fair and reciprocal military and trade relationship,” Trump said on Twitter, referring to Turnbull.

-“Working very quickly on a security agreement so we don’t have to impose steel or aluminium tariffs on our ally, the great nation of Australia,” Trump said.
+“Working very quickly on a security agreement so we don’t have to impose steel or aluminum tariffs on our ally, the great nation of Australia,” Trump said.

 Australia is a small global exporter of steel despite being one of the world’s largest suppliers of the raw commodity iron ore.

-Australian steel and aluminium exports to the United States were worth just over A$400 million (226.70 million pounds) last year, government data showed.
+Australian steel and aluminum exports to the United States were worth just over A$400 million ($314 million) last year, government data showed.

 Shortly after Trump’s tweet, Australian Prime Minister Malcolm Turnbull said on Twitter the relationship between the two allies was fair and reciprocal.

-“Thank you for confirming new tariffs won’t have to be imposed on Australian steel & aluminium - good for jobs in Australia and in US!”
+“Thank you for confirming new tariffs won’t have to be imposed on Australian steel & aluminum - good for jobs in Australia and in US!”
 Turnbull tweeted.

 Turnbull told a news conference in South Australia state his discussions with Trump included the ongoing threats from North Korea after the U.S. president opened the possibility of talks with North Korean leader Kim Jong Un.